guimouraO1/Goes16-Processamento-cpa/README.md

 - **Rainfall Rate (Quantitative Precipitation Estimate)**: This product is produced every 10 minutes and shows the rate of rainfall on the Earth's surface.

+- **Derived Motion Winds** : This product is produced every 1 hour and shows Derived Motion Winds.

 <br>

  ### Features include: